rohit-sonker/rohit-sonker.github.io/_pages/about.md

 ### Multi-Modal Foundational Models for Nuclear Fusion -
 I am actively working on multi-modal state transition model which combines text logs from DIII-D experiments with trajectory data to enhance model performance and enable language conditioned data generation.

-## Adaptive Models for dynamics learning
+## Adaptive Models for Dynamics Learning in Changing Scenarios
 Worked on latent parameter recurrent state space models for learning dynamics (state-transistion probability functions) for various robotics tasks.
 These models used
 Kalman updates to account uncertainty in data, and latent variables to dynamically adapt to different regions of the environment.
 Some examples include - robot moving over varying terrain and manipulator picking different loads.
 Models achieved state of the art results in robotics tasks.
  - Vaisakh Shaj, Dieter Büchler, Rohit Sonker, Philipp Becker, Gerhard Neumann [“Hidden Parameter Recurrent State Space Models For Changing Dynamics Scenarios”]("https://openreview.net/pdf?id=ds8yZOUsea"), International Conference for Learning Representations (ICLR) , 2022